blaynem/craigslist-searcher/README.md

 ## Todo

+- Finish adding the rest of the states, cities, and correct city codes.. woo.
 - General styling is still to be updated.
 I just wanted the functionality up and running.
 - Adding in the ability to click and move to a more detailed view of the specific listing.
 - Figuring out how to get the contact information specifically